-Results showed that the general level of employability confidence amongst all graduates in Moldova for 2021 is just slightly less than the mid-point.
+Results show that the general level of employability confidence amongst all graduates in Moldova for 2021 is just slightly less than the mid-point.
 This result is found to be statistically significant at the 95% confidence level [LL: 2.83; UL: 2.97].
-This suggest that a general negative outlook across the graduating class of 2021.
-However, compared to similar studies done in developing countries such as the UK and Australia in 2020 (e.g., Striver Student Snapshot 2020) the level of employability confidence of Moldova's class of 2021 is only slightly lower.
-Nonetheless, the data from the three universities in Moldova with the greatest number of respondents suggest that employability confidence is far from homogenous.
+This suggests a general negative employment outlook of the graduating class of 2021.
+However this is not severe or unique to Moldova.
+Compared to similar studies done in developed countries such as the UK and Australia in 2020 (e.g., Striver Student Snapshot 2020) the level of employability confidence of Moldova's class of 2021 is only slightly lower, suggesting the global pandemic has affected youths of most countries in similar ways.
+Nonetheless, data from the three universities in Moldova with the greatest number of respondents suggests that employability confidence is far from homogenous.
 Some universities' graduating class of 2021 may be less confident than others.